abdennebi/awesome-privacy-engineering/README.md

 * [Data Protocol](https://dataprotocol.com/products/courses) - Courses to teach developers and technical professionals how to build products responsibly and partner with platforms effectively.
 * [Carnegie Mellon University - Privacy Engineering Certificate](https://privacy.cs.cmu.edu/privacy-cert/index.html) - Four-week certificate program that revolves around a combination of mini-tutorials, class discussions, and hands-on exercises designed to ensure that students develop practical knowledge of all key privacy engineering areas.
 * [Technical Privacy Masterclass](https://learn.privado.ai/courses/technical-privacy-masterclass) - In four modules, this course from Privado is designed to deliver privacy leaders and their teams with an overview of the pillars of a proactive privacy program.
-* [Privacy Quest](https://www.privacyquest.org/) - A gamified approach to learning about privacy engineering, Privacy Quest uses challenges and competitions to build your privacy and security knowledge.
+* [Compliance Detective](https://play.compliancedetective.com/) - A gamified approach to learning about privacy engineering, Compliance Detective (formerly Privacy Quest) uses challenges and competitions to build your privacy and security knowledge.
 * [Hitchhiker's Guide to Privacy Engineering](https://hgpe.orderofepoch.com/) - The goal of this creative privacy project is to offer a fun, engaging, and immersive privacy learning experience for privacy lawyers to improve their technical privacy skills.

 ### Books